dimanikulin/fva/FVADocMD/WhatILearnedAsSubjectMatterExpert.md

 ## Metadata
 &nbsp;&nbsp;&nbsp; A short usage of these systems gave me an understanding that [Multimedia IR systems](./MultimediaSystems.md) significantly rely on the [metadata](https://en.wikipedia.org/wiki/Metadata) as a main information source that is used for a search following different criteria, like device, time, location, etc.
-Therefore, a presence and consistency of [metadata](https://en.wikipedia.org/wiki/Metadata) is very important for [Multimedia IR systems](./MultimediaSystems.md) to operate, as well as for other purposes [[21]](./REFERENCES.md).
+Therefore, a presence and consistency of [metadata](https://en.wikipedia.org/wiki/Metadata) is very important for [Multimedia IR systems](./MultimediaSystems.md) to operate, as well as for other purposes, [Three Cheers for Embedded Metadata](https://siarchives.si.edu/blog/three-cheers-embedded-metadata).
 Working experience with one of those systems shows that search results might be incomplete or even incorrect due to inconsistent or not-existing [metadata](https://en.wikipedia.org/wiki/Metadata).
 [Metadata](https://en.wikipedia.org/wiki/Metadata) is usually kept inside of each file as a header with predefined format.
 There are a plenty of [metadata](https://en.wikipedia.org/wiki/Metadata) formats like [Exif](https://en.wikipedia.org/wiki/Exif), [IPTC](https://en.wikipedia.org/wiki/International_Press_Telecommunications_Council) or [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform).
 </br>

 &nbsp;&nbsp;&nbsp; The reasons for incorrect and absent [metadata](https://en.wikipedia.org/wiki/Metadata) are quite different - from not setting proper data on the device that takes photos to privacy issues.
-This resource [[22]](./REFERENCES.md) describes [metadata](https://en.wikipedia.org/wiki/Metadata) importance in more detail and there is information about other reasons for incorrect and absent [metadata](https://en.wikipedia.org/wiki/Metadata).
+This [resource](https://digitalarch.org/blog/2017/4/7/ykag6k2fvln7g1j02923n0c7zdrryg) describes [metadata](https://en.wikipedia.org/wiki/Metadata) importance in more detail and there is information about other reasons for incorrect and absent [metadata](https://en.wikipedia.org/wiki/Metadata).

 ## Examples of incorrect search results
 &nbsp;&nbsp;&nbsp; Let's consider two examples of incorrect search results.